AndyWright360/Milestone-Project-1/README.md

 - The 'Become A Member' section was placed on the home page to allow easy discoverability.

-- The combination of text and imagery was designed to provide the user with the relevant information is a clear and understandable way.
+- The combination of text and imagery was designed to provide the user with the relevant information in a clear and understandable way.

 - The 'Join Us!' button was positioned centrally to draw the user's eye.